Vivian Vance: Television

-She appeared on The Lucy Show from 1962 to 1965, as Vivian Bagley, a divorced mother of one son, sharing a house with Ball's character.
-The character was the first divorcee ever on a weekly American television series.
-In the third season, Vance did not appear in seven of the season's 26 episodes.
-Vance was growing tired of commuting weekly between her home on the East Coast and Los Angeles.
-Vance's working relationship with Ball was also becoming strained.
-At the conclusion of the third season, Vance requested a new contract giving her more creative control with the opportunity to produce and direct episodes and better pay if she were to continue commuting for the show.
-Agents and studio executives misinformed Ball regarding Vance's desires, believing she wanted to be Ball's equal.
-Producers decided not to meet Vance's requests.
-Both Ball and Vance felt betrayed by the other and Vance left the series.
-Ball would later regret not giving Vance what she requested.
-Without Vance on the show, Ball seriously considered ending the series, feeling she could not continue without her.
-Once the two women were able to settle their differences and reconcile, Vance made three more guest appearances on the remaining seasons of The Lucy Show.

 After her departure from The Lucy Show, Vance appeared occasionally alongside Ball on reunion shows and made several guest appearances on Ball's third sitcom, Here's Lucy (1968–1974).
 In 1973, she was diagnosed with breast cancer.
 During this period, Vance's agent got her an endorsement deal with Maxwell House coffee.
 Over the next several years, she appeared in numerous commercials for Maxwell House.
-Vance made a number of TV guest appearances in the 1970s, including a 1975 episode of Rhoda, as well as appearing in a number of made-for-TV movies, including The Front Page (1970), Getting Away From it All (1972), and The Great Houdini (1976).
-Ball and she appeared together one last time in the 1977 CBS special Lucy Calls the President.
+Vance made a number of TV guest appearances in the 1970s, including a 1975 episode of Rhoda, as well as appearing in a number of made-for-TV movies, including The Front Page (1970), Getting Away from It All (1972), and The Great Houdini (1976).
+Ball and Vance appeared together one last time in the 1977 CBS special Lucy Calls the President.